 What types of electric cars are there?

-There are a few different types of electric vehicle (EV).
-Some run purely on electricity, these are called pure electric vehicles.
-And some can also be run on petrol or diesel, these are called hybrid electric vehicles.
+There are a few different types of electric vehicles (EVs).
+Some run purely on electricity; these are called pure electric vehicles.
+And some can also be run on petrol or diesel, which are called hybrid electric vehicles.

 - Plug-in electric - This means the car runs purely on electricity and gets all its power when it's plugged in to charge.
-This type doesn't need petrol or diesel to run so doesn't produce any emissions like traditional cars.
+This type doesn't need petrol or diesel to run, so it doesn't produce any emissions like traditional cars.

 - Hybrid-electric - These run mainly on fuel like petrol or diesel but also have an electric battery too, which is recharged through regenerative braking.
 These let you switch between using your fuel engine and using 'EV' mode at the touch of a button.
 These cars cannot be plugged into an electricity source and rely on petrol or diesel for energy.